isblab/Integrative_docking_benchmark/installation.md

 ```
 sh scripts/imp/analysis/master_script_analysis.sh
 ```

-2. Run the following command to get RMF file containing all the models in the largest cluster.
+2. Run the following command to get the RMF file containing all the models in the largest cluster.
 This will be used for comparing IMP and EASAL model ensembles.

 ```
  ~/imp-clean/build/setup_environment.sh python scripts/imp/analysis/extract_sampcon.py sampcon_0_extracted.rmf3 model_analysis/A_models_clust1.rmf3 sampcon/cluster.0.sample_A.txt model_analysis/B_models_clust1.rmf3 sampcon/cluster.0.sample_B.txt